 Our faculty and staff continue to be thought leaders, not only for our own institution but also for national and international organizations.

-Shelly F. Greenfield, MD, MPH, chief academic officer, chief of the Division of Women’s Mental Health, and the Kristine M. Trustey Endowed Chair in Psychiatry at McLean, is serving as the president of the American Academy of Addiction Psychiatry (AAAP).
+Shelly F. Greenfield, MD, MPH, chief academic officer, chief of the Center of Excellence in Women’s Mental Health, and the Kristine M. Trustey Endowed Chair in Psychiatry at McLean, is serving as the president of the American Academy of Addiction Psychiatry (AAAP).
 As relentless advocates for individuals with substance use and mental health disorders, AAAP members are committed to transforming lives by using evidence-based practices to continually improve clinical approaches and outcomes for their patients.